-The Function buttons are used to carry out functions such as storing cues, copying, saving to disk, etc. These buttons have lights on to indicate when they are active.
+The Function buttons are used to carry out functions such as storing cues, copying, patching, saving to disk, etc.

 The Attribute select buttons are used to select which attributes of a fixture (e.g. colour, gobo, pan, focus) are going to be controlled using the Control wheels.
 The buttons have lights on to show you which attributes are active.
 The bottom (red) button allows you to locate fixtures, which sets them to a known start position while programming.